itpresidents/Yun-Wifi-Switch/README.md

 ```
 String mode = "itpsanbox";    //use this for sandbox
-//String mode = "nyu";            //use this for nyu
+String mode = "nyu";            //use this for nyu
 ```

 Compile and run the sketch and you should see the following outpt: